 Recruitment is a core function of Human Resource Management.
-Without effective recruitment, a business will struggle to succeed in the long run, no matter how good their values, business plan and strategy is.
+Without effective recruitment, a business will struggle to succeed in the long run, no matter how good its values, business plan and strategy are.

 - Effective recruitment is done in a cost-effective manner which means getting it right the first time.

 We cannot stress enough how important it is to take time and effort in finding the right person.
 The right candidate is more likely to stay in the business long-term, invest more interest and produce better quality work.

 First and foremost, get your basics up to scratch before getting technical - Think about the relevant factors in the job description: